rails/activestorage/guide/active_storage.md

 * How to attach files to models.
 * How to upload files directly to cloud storage.
-* How to retrieve variants on attachment
+* How to retrieve variants on attachment.
 * How add a service for a new cloud service.

 --------------------------------------------------------------------------------